 Book your Kauai surfing lessons

-If you visit the East Shore of Kauai, you’ll want to take advantage of their coastal bike path.
-It’s a great spot for a morning sunrise walk or extensive bike ride with kids.
+If you visit the East Shore of Kauai, you’ll want to take advantage of its coastal bike path.
+It’s a great spot for a morning sunrise walk or an extensive bike ride with kids.

 There are several bike rental places on Kauai and some of them even have trailers for babies/toddlers.
 It’s also a great place to push a stroller if you are going to Kauai with a baby.